reply-fr/sustainable-personal-accounts/workbooks/inspect-a-production-system.md

 - Transactions by label - SPA meters internal activities as transaction: account on-boarding, account maintenance, and console login.
 Data points here reflect the quantity of accounts managed by SPA, and actual usage of accounts by their holders.

 - Transactions by cost center - SPA provides a breakdown of transactions by cost center.
-These data points reflect the quantity of accounts managed for each cost center, and also the number of conosle logins for each cost center.
+These data points reflect the quantity of accounts managed for each cost center, and also the number of console logins for each cost center.

 - Events by label - This widget reflects the state transitions of accounts managed by SPA.
 During normal operations, it should display a series of vertical dots on each maintenance window.